Epunexya/Epunexya/README.md

 - 👋 Hi, I’m @Epunexya
 - 👀 I’m interested in helicopter
-- 🌱 I’m currently learning too mush language
+- 🌱 I’m currently learning too muh language
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me with a 1 meter rule
 <!---